 This course is designed for students in resource center math who are approaching readiness for algebraic thinking.
-The intention of this course is to prepare students for Algebra 1 Lab or a Geometry course.
-Students review the Real Number System, multi-step equations and in qualities, linear functions, systems of equations and inequalities, simplifying exponents and radicals, operations with polynomial expressions, and factoring.
-Problem solving and reasoning skills will be emphasized in every unit to prepare students for the rigor of CP level math course.
+The intention of this course is to prepare students for Algebra 1 Lab.
+Students review the Real Number System, multi-step equations and inequalities, linear functions, systems of equations and inequalities, simplifying exponents and radicals, operations with polynomial expressions, and factoring.
+Problem solving and reasoning skills will be emphasized in every unit to prepare students for the rigor of CP level math courses.